naz-ext/ThreatLens/README.md

 - Your VirusTotal API key, if you enter one
 - The currently selected file reference while using the app
+- Recent scan history, including file name, file size, scan time, verdict, and engine counts
+- Recently cleared attribute history, including file name, file size when available, clear time, and cleared attribute names
 - Temporary upload data while preparing a VirusTotal upload

-ThreatLens does not store scan history on its own servers.
+ThreatLens does not store scan history or cleared attribute history on its own servers.
+This history is stored locally on your device.
 ThreatLens does not operate any server for this app.

 ## Network and Mobile Data